The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Find affordable insurance for expensive drivers

-Defense Driver Discount: Insurance companies see young drivers who have taken a defensive driving course as less likely to receive a citation or get into an accident.
+A good driver discount specifically applies if you have taken an insurance company-approved driving course.
+Insurance companies see young drivers who have taken a defensive driving course as less likely to receive moving violations or get into an accident.
 The exact requirements and specifications for this discount vary, so consult your insurance company for details!

-Average Annual Savings for Good Student and Good Driver Discount
+Average Savings for Good Driver and Good Driver Student

-Next, we needed to create the profile of the teen drivers; one that is female and male.
+Next, we needed to create the profile of the teen drivers: one female and one male.
 Here is the information: